Russian ex-president says The Times editors are “legitimate targets” after assassination of Moscow’s chemical general

 Advertisement

-Trump has complained that European members of the alliance have not contributed enough in defense spending and that any ceasefire in Ukraine will be enforced by European troops and not American ones.
+Trump has complained that European members of the alliance have not contributed enough to defense spending and that any ceasefire in Ukraine will be enforced by European troops and not Americans.

 In a joint press conference with Rutte, Zelensky called it a “very good opportunity to speak about security for Ukraine, today and for tomorrow.”

-World Bank set to distribute first slice of G7 funded loan backed by frozen Russian assets
+World Bank set to distribute the first slice of G7 funded loan backed by frozen Russian assets.

 The World Bank on Wednesday approved a $2 billion loan to Ukraine, partly financed by a cut of the $20 billion that the United States has set aside for the country’s economic stability, funded by returns on frozen Russian assets.